exercism/bash/concepts/commands-and-arguments/introduction.md

 When we do it like this, the `#!` line is just a _comment_.

 Alternatively, we can give our scripts executable permissions.
-With this method we can execute the script like any other executable instead of calling Bash manually:
+With this method we can execute the script like any other executable instead of calling bash manually:

 ```bash
 $ chmod +x myscript  # Mark the file as executable.